 Muggsy Bogues height is 5′ 3″.

 With that in mind, would it even be possible for a player like Muggsy to have success in today’s NBA?
-Would he have even made a roster?
-Or, would he have had even more success thanks to the allowance of zone defense?

 RELATED – Average NBA Height Of Players By Decade